isomerpages/moe-chuachukangpri/_staff/Professional Development/Design Thinking.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2026SD/DesignThinking2.jpg">
 </div>
 <p></p>
-<p>The experience provided valuable opportunities to rethink existing school
+<p style="text-align: justify;">The experience provided valuable opportunities to rethink existing school
 spaces and explore how they can be transformed into more inclusive, flexible, and purposeful environments.
 It also highlighted the importance of aligning physical spaces with pedagogical approaches to enhance student agency and